-If you have been shopping for hearing aid lately, you have probably seen advertisements for "free" hearing tests.
+If you've been shopping for hearing aids lately, you've probably seen advertisements for "free" hearing tests performed by retail hearing aid stores or audiologists' offices.
 It sounds great!
 Call a number and make an appointment for your complimentary hearing evaluation.
+However, unlike with an online hearing aid test, the hearing aids you are offered in-store after getting your results are often outrageously expensive.

-Let's take a look at the problem with free hearing tests, why they're offered, and what you should do instead.
+Let's take a look at the problem with free hearing screenings, why they're offered, and what you should do instead.

 The Problem with Free Hearing Tests